openghg/openghg/doc/source/tutorials/local/Adding_data/Updating_existing_data.rst

 To add updated data to the object store which does overlap on time with current data, when using the `standarise_*` functions the user can specify what action to perform in this case using the `if_exists` input.
 This provides the options:

-1. "auto" - combine with previous data if no overlapping data points, raise `DataOverlap` error otherwise.
+1. "auto" - combine with previous data if no overlapping data points, raise `DataOverlap` error otherwise (default).
 2. "new" - store the newly added data (only)
 3. *"combine" - combine the new and previous data and prefer the new data in the case where the time range overlaps. - to be implemented.*